gumption/lifelines/docs/Intro to lifelines.rst

 =====================================

-In the previous :doc:`section</Survival Analysis intro>`, we introduced how survival analysis is used, needed, and the mathematical objects that it relies on.
+In the previous :doc:`section</Survival Analysis intro>`, we introduced how and why survival analysis is used, and the mathematical objects that it relies on.
 In this article, we will work with real data and the *lifelines* library to estimate these mathematical objects.